 Sharing Successes and Experiences

-For those involved in the early years of testing and development, ECVET provided an opportunity to learn from other companies, organisations and institutions implementing one or more ECVET principles or practices, sharing successes and lessons learned and building stronger ECVET development communities.
+For those involved in the early years of testing and development, ECVET provided an opportunity to learn from other companies, organisations and institutions implementing one or more ECVET principles or practices, sharing successes and lessons learned and building stronger ECVET communities of practice.

 Added-value of ECVET